01 of 16

 Clothes for the Whole Family

+This family wears classic scarecrow garb.
 The husband wears a checked shirt and jeans.
-The wife sports the kind of flowered dress that you would expect a farmer's wife to wear.
+The wife sports the kind of flowered dress that you'd expect a farmer's wife to wear.
 Finally, you can't go wrong with overalls on a scarecrow, and that's precisely how the child scarecrow is outfitted.
 All have straw hands.Continue to 15 of 16 below.

 15 of 16

-And considering that scarecrows are fall decorations, what more natural activity could there be to portray them as performing than raking leaves?
-Simply stick leaf rakes in their hands and, voila: You have a scarecrow crew (not to be confused with a skeleton crew) raking leaves off your lawn!
-The wheelbarrow in the picture above is optional but nicely reinforces the idea.
+And considering that scarecrows are fall decorations, a natural activity to portray them as performing is raking leaves.
+Simply put them in a spot in your landscaping where leaves have fallen, stick leaf rakes in their hands, and, voila: You have a scarecrow crew raking leaves off your lawn.
+The wheelbarrow here is optional but nicely reinforces the idea.

-Earlier, we discussed allowing scarecrow hands (people usually make them out of straw) to show, versus covering their hands with gloves.
-In a work scene such as this one, gloved scarecrows are more in keeping with the theme you're trying to convey.Continue to 16 of 16 below.
+Here's another great excuse for incorporating gloves into your decoration.
+In a work scene such as this one, gloved scarecrows are in keeping with the theme you're trying to convey.Continue to 16 of 16 below.

 16 of 16